dotlang/language/README.md

 ```
 If we use `get` to read data as `var` from an array which contains value types, we won't have direct access to inside the array.
 We will receive a copy.
 `type int := binary` compiler will allocate 8 bytes as a binary buffer for int
-`type binaty := binary` this is just for documentation. right side same as left side, means it is a native type.
+`type binary := binary` this is just for documentation. right side same as left side, means it is a native type.
 We have two categories of types: value-type (or valtype) and reference-type (or reftype). binary is the only valtype.
 Any named type with binary underlying type is valtype.
 Every other type (tuple or union with tuples) is reftype.
 Union which has only labels (called enum) or has labels and other valtypes, is a valtype, because compiler uses int or a binary buffer to implement it.
 If it has tuples, it is reftype.
 `function` type is a valtype.
 Underlying, it is a pointer to a memory location.
 It is implemented as `int`.